 With the largest academic library in the world and some of the most well-respected professors, Harvard Law School has much to offer law students.
 Notable alumni also form a supportive network for graduates.
+(The school boasts over 39,000 living alumni.)
 Students looking for an impressive law school should investigate all HLS has to offer.

 Number of 2016 applicants: 5,454